-There’s a myth floating around that cats are less susceptible to poisoning than dogs thanks to their more discriminate eating tendencies, but that’s simply not the case.
-When you couple felines’ curious nature with their grooming habit of licking substances found on their coats, they prove far from immune from the perils of poison.
+There’s a myth floating around that cats are less susceptible to poisoning than dogs thanks to their more discriminate eating habits, but that’s simply not the case.
+When you couple their curious nature with their grooming habits, they prove far from immune to the perils of poison.
 In fact, poisons and toxic substances can be even more hazardous to felines, since they have smaller body sizes and digestive systems less capable of breaking down certain substances.

 It’s not uncommon for veterinarians and animal clinics to field frantic phone calls from owners who’ve discovered their cat ingested something that’s potentially toxic.
-With proper education and preventative efforts, though, we can strive to minimize such situations.
-National Poison Prevention Week – which runs the third week of March annually (March 20-26 this year) – represents a campaign designed to raise awareness regarding dangerous substances and how to handle a poison-related emergency.
+With proper education and preventative efforts, we can strive to minimize such situations.
+National Poison Prevention Week, which runs the third week of March annually, represents a campaign designed to raise awareness regarding dangerous substances and how to handle a poison-related emergency.

-Your feline’s longterm well-being could very well depend on your ability to limit his exposure to common poisonous substances.
-Here’s what you need to know about your cat and poison prevention:
+Common household cleaners, rodent poisons, plants, and human medications can be deadly to cats and dogs.
+Your feline’s long-term well-being could very well depend on your ability to limit their exposure to common poisonous substances.
+Here’s what you need to know about cat poison prevention:

 Poisoning in Cats – What You Should Know